Do you want to impress the MBA admission panel and step right into your desired management institute? Well, who doesn't?

 Do you want to understand the primary intention of the reading comprehension questions?
 Well, take a look at the following points:

 - The questions assess your ability to understand the main message in the content.
-To sharpen your comprehension, it is essential to exhibit strong reading skills and vocabulary.
+To sharpen your comprehension, you must exhibit strong reading skills and vocabulary.

 On a general level, these questions are 250 to 300 words long.
 Here are some of the main areas that the passages cover: